 While it is clear that the aforementioned homes at 181 Fremont and The Avery definitely meet the definition of a penthouse, what about some of the other SF properties currently being marketed as penthouses?

-$1,550,000 Buildout Incentive offered by the Seller.
 Last chance to own LUMINA's most elevated Penthouse - a truly magnificent gem, this spacious dual level corner home is a custom shell that offers unique potential and 360 degree views!
-Its double-height...
+Its double-height space impresses with 18-foot ceilings.
+Featuring over...

 We say that double-height ceilings, 1/2 floor layout, private outdoor space, and direct-to-residence elevator access more than qualify residence 41A at The Lumina as a genuine penthouse.
 41B, the other half of the top two floors, is also available.
 Both are offered as shells for custom build-outs, another feature generally not available to new construction buyers in San Francisco.